Archive for the 'Alternate Reporting Tools' Category

 The rollout of [QuickSight] comes a couple of months after Microsoft’s cloud-based business intelligence service, Power BI, became generally available.
 And last year IBM brought its Cognos business intelligence software to its SoftLayer public cloud.
 Salesforce came out with its comparable Analytics Cloud last year, while startups like BIME, Birst, Domo, and GoodData offer standalone cloud BI tools.

 They don’t mention that SAP has put their analysis engine, Lumira, in the cloud.
-You can get a free Lumira account just by registering (1 GB of storage).
+You can get a free (trial) Lumira account just by registering.
 So it sounds like the future of both large scale data storage AND large scale data analysis may be in the cloud, with the biggest cloud provider of them all taking the lead.

 I am now ready to release the first draft of the matrix to get things rolling.
 I have also published a glossary defining the features included in this current draft.
 There are still blanks and questions, and the feature list will evolve, but I think we have a good start.
 The current matrix includes Crystal Reports and 5 other competing products: